Şehzade Ömer Hilmi

 Şehzade Ömer Hilmi Efendi (شہزادہ عمر حلمى; 2 March 1886 – 6 April 1935) was an Ottoman prince, the third son of Sultan Mehmed V, and his consort Mihrengiz Kadın.
-His great-granddaughter, Ayşe Gülnev Osmanoğlu, is currently an author of historical novels on the history of the Ottoman dynasty.
+His great-granddaughter, Ayşe Gülnev Osmanoğlu, is an author of historical novels on the history of the Ottoman dynasty.

 Early years

 Şehzade Ömer Hilmi was born in the apartment of the crown prince, Dolmabahçe Palace, on 2 March 1886.
 His father was Mehmed V, son of Abdulmejid I and Gülcemal Kadın, and his mother was Mihrengiz Kadın.

-Between 1911 and 1912, Ömer Hilmi attended the Imperial War College with his eldest brother Şehzade Mehmed Ziyaeddin.
+In 1911 and 1912, Ömer Hilmi attended the Imperial War College with his eldest brother Şehzade Mehmed Ziyaeddin.
 In 1916, during the First World War he served as Honorary Colonel of Infantry in the Imperial Ottoman Army.

 On 2 September 1909, Ömer Hilmi travelled to Bursa with his father, Sultan Mehmed Reşad, and brothers, Şehzade Ziyaeddin and Şehzade Mahmud Necmeddin.
 On 13 June 1910, he and his brothers received Şehzade Yusuf Izzeddin at the Sirkeci railway station, when he came from his first visit to Europe.
 On 5 June 1911, he and other princes received Izzeddin at the station after he came back from his second visit to Europe.
 Between 5 and 26 June 1911, he travelled to Rumelia with his father and brothers.

 On 15 October 1917, he met with the German emperor Wilhelm II, when the latter visited Istanbul in 1917.
 On 9 May 1918, he also met with the Emperor Charles I of Austria, when the latter visited Istanbul in 1918, with his wife Empress Zita of Bourbon-Parma.

 He was known to openly support the nationalists, and was against his father's policies.